A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 Our iconic logo is at the heart of all our communications – and is recognized all over the world.

 What is the story behind WWF’s panda logo?
-The inspiration for our logo came from Chi-Chi: a giant panda that arrived at London Zoo in 1961 – the same year that WWF was created.
+The inspiration for our logo came from Chi-Chi: a giant panda that arrived at The UK’s London Zoo in 1961 – the same year that WWF was created.

-Aware of the need for a recognisable symbol that would overcome all language barriers, WWF’s founders agreed that Chi-Chi’s distinctive shape and colour would make a great logo.
+Aware of the need for a recognizable symbol that would overcome all language barriers, WWF’s founders agreed that Chi-Chi’s distinctive shape and colour would make a great logo.
 The first sketches were made by the British environmentalist and artist, Gerald Watterson.

 Based on these, Sir Peter Scott, one of our founders, drew the first logo.
 He said at the time that “we wanted an animal that is beautiful, endangered, and loved by many people in the world for its appealing qualities.
 We also wanted an animal that had an impact in black and white to save money on printing costs.”